LoganBrinsmead/CS-425/Assignments/02/Report.md

 I reran my code with the final test values and my threaded code

 ### runtime on blue with threaded program, final values: 27m3.212s

+I again changed my code to use the vector getNext function to chunk my data, and got a significantly faster runtime.

+### runtime after using getNext with vectors: 0m21.980s